All Products

 API Gateway:Access K8s services registered in an SAE application by using an HTTP API

-If you want to access a service in a Serverless App Engine (SAE) application from an external system or client, you can use an HTTP API and a route in the Cloud-native API Gateway console for the access.
-This improves service accessibility and system integration.
+You can create an HTTP API and a route in Cloud-native API Gateway to expose services deployed in Serverless App Engine (SAE) applications to external systems or clients.
 This topic describes how to configure an HTTP API to access services in SAE applications.

 Prerequisites